Hridai/PyPDF2-Pandas-PDFFieldUpdater/README.md

 ```

 ## Support or Contact
 Run into any bugs or have further questions?
-Drop me an e-mail HridaiTrivedy@gmail.com
+Drop me an e-mail hridai@thatautomation.co